efueger/framework/README.md

   }
 }
 ```
-The callback used to provide the additional parameters not in the args array is provided by the service manager as `$this` or alternatively any callable type.
+The callback is used to provide the additional parameters not in the args array and is provided by the service manager as `$this` or any callable type.
 ```php
 $this->trigger([Dispatch::CONTROLLER, $controller], $args, $this);
 ```
 ##Plugins and Aliases
-The parameter names of these additional arguments can be aliases or service names, and if an alias is not found then it is used as the service name.
-Aliases map strings of varying characters, excluding the call separator `.`, to service names or service calls.
-A service call is prefixed by the call symbol '@' and if the plugin object is an event, it is triggered and its value is returned instead.
+The parameter names of these additional arguments can be aliases or service names.
+If an alias is not found, the parameter name is then assumed to be the name of a service.

+An alias maps a string of varying characters excluding the call separator `.` to a service name or call.
+A service call is prefixed by the symbol '@' and if the plugin is an event, it is triggered and its value is returned instead.
 ```php
 return [
     'blog:create' => 'Blog\Create',